Binden History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Binden research.
-Another 203 words (14 lines of text) covering the years 1580, 1727, 1664, 1670, 1690 and 1765 are included under the topic Early Binden History in all our PDF Extended History products and printed products wherever possible.
+Another 102 words (7 lines of text) covering the years 1580, 1727, 1664, 1670, 1690, 1765, 1690 and 1765 are included under the topic Early Binden History in all our PDF Extended History products and printed products wherever possible.

 Binden Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Binden family name include Bindon, Byndon and others.

 Early Notables of the Binden family (pre 1700)

 Distinguished members of the family include Henry Bindon (d.
 1664), grandson of the aforementioned David Bindon was Mayor of Limerick; and his grandson acquired the property of Clooney, County Clare in 1670 which was held by the...

-Another 36 words (3 lines of text) are included under the topic Early Binden Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Binden Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Binden family to Ireland

 Some of the Binden family moved to Ireland, but this topic is not covered in this excerpt.

-Another 67 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 122 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Binden family